BashTux1/deb-setup-gui/README.md

 # deb-setup-gui
-Written for Debain  (which includes "whiptail" as default which draws the GUI menus)
+Written for Debain
+Which includes "whiptail" by default to display dialog boxes from shell scripts
 GUI for setting up system basics (networking and timezone)
 Can easily be adapted to any other Distro.